-Vegan cream of cauliflower soup makes a lovely introduction for a spring meal, though you can enjoy this creamy bowl of comfort in fall and winter as well.
+Vegan cream of cauliflower soup makes a lovely introduction to a spring meal, though you can enjoy this creamy bowl of comfort in fall and winter as well.

 To make this extra creamy, I’ve recommended adding a half cup of plant-based (vegan) creamer, but you can just use more plant-based milk if this isn’t something you stock in your fridge for your coffee.

 No matter what, use the plain, unsweetened version of any plant-based milk you choose.
 Some of the nut milk brands have a natural sweetness even if unsweetened, so it’s best to taste before adding to the soup.

 Recipe adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.

 - Roasted Cauliflower Soup with Lemon Parsley Pesto

 - 1 tablespoon olive oil

 - 1 large or 2 medium onions, chopped